rust-stuco/lectures/week3/slides.md

    |
 ```

-* For now, let's just follow its advice
+* For now, let's just follow the advice blindly.
-    * We'll figure out why this works later!

 ---